OpenVPN/openvpn/doc/man-sections/windows-options.rst

   option prevents any application from accessing TCP or UDP port 53 except one inside the tunnel.
 It uses Windows Filtering Platform (WFP) and works on Windows Vista or later.

-  This option is considered unknown on non-Windows platforms and unsupported on Windows XP, resulting in fatal error.
-You may want to use ``--setenv opt`` or ``--ignore-unknown-option`` (not suitable for Windows XP) to ignore said error.
-Note that pushing unknown options from server does not trigger fatal errors.

 --cryptoapicert select-string
   *(Windows/OpenSSL Only)* Load the certificate and private key from the